 Let's get real.
 One of the best reasons to go to college is to make new friends.
 As a Wesleyan student, you'll form life-long relationships with people from Virginia, the East Coast, the nation and the world.
 We embrace diversity and celebrate the differences that every person brings to our community.
 With a small student body of approximately 1,400 (more than 700 residential students), you will be more than a face in the crowd or a number on a form.
 Faculty and staff members will call you by name.
 And you'll probably never pass someone on the sidewalk without getting a friendly smile and a hello!

-Virginia Wesleyan College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the degrees of bachelor of arts and of bachelor of science.
+Virginia Wesleyan College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the degrees of bachelor of arts, bachelor of science, and bachelor of social work.
 Inquiries to the Commission on Colleges 1866 Southern Lane, Decatur, Georgia 30033-4097 or telephone 404.679.4500 should relate only to the accreditation status of Virginia Wesleyan and not to general admission information.

-» See Departments & Programs for more information
+» See Majors & Minors for more information

 After college, then what?
 A job?
 Grad school?
 We help you get where you want to go.
 The Career Services Center will help you choose the right path when Virginia Wesleyan is in the rear view mirror.
 And, with a degree from Virginia Wesleyan, you have lots of great employment opportunities.
 Ninety percent of recent graduates found employment within six months of graduation at top-notch organizations such as the CIA, IBM and the US Capitol.
 If you decide not to go to work but to school, you're likely to be at one of the nation's top graduate schools.